lucivskvn/bedrock-engineer/README.md

 comma-separated list of hostnames (for example, `ALLOWED_HOSTS=github.com,example.com`).
 If not provided, the application defaults to allowing only `github.com`.

+### Trusted API endpoint sanitisation

+The renderer, preload bridge, and embedded Express server now share a common normalisation layer for local API endpoints.
+When you set `ELECTRON_RENDERER_URL`, `ALLOWED_ORIGINS`, or update the `apiEndpoint` value in the encrypted store, the application:

+- rejects endpoints with embedded credentials, paths, query strings, or hash fragments;
+- forces HTTPS for remote hosts and only permits HTTP when the hostname resolves to a loopback interface (including IPv6 `http://[::1]:…`);
+- lowercases the protocol and host so equality comparisons remain predictable.

+If an endpoint fails validation it will be ignored and a warning is logged.
+This prevents poisoned configuration from exposing the local API over insecure transports.
+Use the in-app settings page or set the `apiEndpoint` via `window.store` only with trusted values that meet these constraints.

+### API authentication & origin security

+The embedded Express + Socket.IO API now requires an authentication token for all requests and websocket connections.
+During startup Bedrock Engineer will:

+1. Read the `API_AUTH_TOKEN` environment variable if it is set.
+2. Otherwise generate a 256-bit random token, persist it in the encrypted application store, and share it with the renderer process.

+Every HTTP call issued by the renderer automatically sends this token via the `X-API-Key` header, and Socket.IO uses it during the connection handshake.
+If you run external tooling that talks to the local API, set the `API_AUTH_TOKEN` environment variable explicitly so that the same value can be supplied with each request.

+For additional protection the backend enforces a strict CORS allowlist.
+Use the `ALLOWED_ORIGINS` environment variable to provide a comma-separated list of allowed HTTPS origins.
+Plain-HTTP localhost origins are accepted only during development.
+Production builds served from the bundled `file://` protocol are whitelisted automatically.
+The same allowlist now governs renderer navigation and permission prompts: any attempt to navigate the Electron windows to an untrusted origin, open a `<webview>`, or request camera/microphone access from a non-allowlisted origin is denied and logged by the main process.

+Electron permission handling is likewise locked down.
+Only clipboard operations, fullscreen requests, and audio/video capture originating from a trusted origin are granted.
+Everything else is rejected automatically, which prevents malicious content from escalating privileges if it ever reached the renderer sandbox.

+The embedded HTTP server now binds exclusively to `127.0.0.1`, preventing remote hosts on the local network from reaching the API unless you explicitly reverse-proxy it.
+If you do place Bedrock Engineer behind a trusted proxy and need to honour `X-Forwarded-For` headers for websocket rate limiting, set `TRUST_PROXY_FOR_SOCKETS=true`.
+Leaving the flag unset instructs the server to ignore forwarded addresses and rely on the direct socket IP, which is the safer default for desktop deployments.

 ## Agent Chat